About Alleviate

 • Allowing linkage of these pain datasets to other relevant datasets, including routine health and social care records (e.g. prescribing and hospital admission), and research on other relevant conditions (e.g. mental health).

-• Alleviate: The APDP Data Hub is delivering five new capabilities:
+• Alleviate is delivering five new capabilities:

 1. A platform for discoverability and feasibility analyses to understand if the required data and/or populations can answer research questions available through the HDR Innovation Gateway.